G20 must ensure developing nations earn 'meaningful revenues' from global minimum tax deal: Nirmala | Headlines

 G20 must ensure developing nations earn 'meaningful revenues' from global minimum tax deal: Nirmala

 We shall continue to work for the strengthening of international cooperation for a fairer, transparent, efficient, and effective global tax system that supports and empowers the developing countries in their efforts to mobilize resources, she said while addressing the G20 Ministerial Symposium on Tax and Development in Bali.
-Developing countries make up almost one-third of the membership of the G20 inclusive framework for taxation.
-There is a need to ensure that the developing countries are able to effectively participate in the negotiations as well.
+A total of 130 countries, including India, had in July last year agreed to an overhaul of global tax norms to ensure that multinationals pay taxes wherever they operate and at a minimum 15 percent rate.

 - Country: